Tony Yayo: Solo career

 On August 30, 2005, Tony Yayo released his debut studio album, Thoughts of a Predicate Felon, debuting at number two on the Billboard 200 behind Kanye West's Late Registration.
 He also appeared on the track, "Fake Love", which made its way to the soundtrack for 50 Cent's acting debut, Get Rich or Die Tryin, which released that November.

-Since 2007, Tony Yayo has confirmed that work was in progress for his second studio album.
+In 2007, Tony Yayo confirmed that work was in progress for his second studio album.
 In 2009, Yayo and Lloyd Banks were released from Interscope due to disagreements between the two members, 50 Cent and their former label's co-founder, Jimmy Iovine.

 On May 20, 2010, Yayo released the single, "Pass the Patron", once again featuring 50 Cent.
 The single's release was distributed by G-Unit Records and EMI Music Distribution (which is now known today as Virgin Music).
 On March 2, 2011, Yayo released another single called "Haters".
 The song features 50 Cent, Shawty Lo and Roscoe Dash.
 The single was released via the This Is 50 website after its premiere on Hot 97 through radio DJ Funkmaster Flex.
 The single rapidly started to gain success on the urban radio charts and soon debuted on the Billboard Hot R&B/Hip-Hop song chart at number one-hundred-twelve.

-After twelve years on a hiatus, Yayo released his sophomore solo album and his first following his disaffiliation from 50 Cent and G-Unit, The Loyal, on February 10, 2023, exclusively on Apple Music, but it was later released on other competing streaming services four days later on Valentine's Day.
+After a twelve year hiatus, Yayo released his sophomore solo album and his first following his disaffiliation from 50 Cent and G-Unit, The Loyal, on February 10, 2023, exclusively on Apple Music, but it was later released on other competing streaming services four days later on Valentine's Day.
 Later in July, he released a mixtape titled the 134 Tape.

 Legal issues

-Felony charges for weapon possession, bail jumping and forged passport; incarceration (2002–04)
+Weapon possession, bail jumping and forged passport; incarceration (2002–04)

 Along with 50 Cent and several other affiliates, Yayo was arrested on December 31, 2002, during a New Year's Eve party in Midtown Manhattan for first-degree possession of a loaded firearm by a convicted felon.
 He had a Glock 20 handgun and a Colt AR-15 in the trunk of his car.
-When police discovered that Yayo had a prior 1996 conviction for drug possession and an outstanding warrant for a previous gun charge, Yayo was sentenced for bail jumping and spent a year in prison.
+When police discovered that Yayo had a prior 1996 conviction for drug possession and an outstanding warrant for a previous gun charge, Yayo was arrested and then subsequently sentenced for bail jumping and spent a year in prison.
 Yayo served time in the Lakeview Shock Incarceration Correctional Facility in the village of Brocton in Chautauqua County, New York.
 He was paroled on January 8, 2004.
 The next day, he was arrested for possessing a forged passport and served time in federal prison until February 24, 2004.